 Pacesetting Management Style

-Pacesetting leaders are focused on getting things done better and faster.
+Pacesetting leaders are task-oriented and focused on getting things done better and faster.
 These leaders create and thrive in a high-intensity work environment and expect those around them to keep up.
 The expectation is individuals produce results as results are valued over everything else.

 Participative Management Style